Margaret Bondfield: Appraisal and legacy

 Bondfield was awarded an honorary Doctor of Laws degree by the University of Bristol, and in 1930 received the freedom of the borough from her home town of Chard, where in 2011 a plaque in her honour was fixed to the Guildhall wall.
 In 1948 she was appointed a Member of the Order of the Companions of Honour (CH).
-Many years after her death, streets and apartment buildings were named after her in the London boroughs of Tower Hamlets, Barking; and Islington, small block of flats built to replace the house lived in by Dr H.H Crippen, destroyed by German bomb in 1940.
-She was further commemorated in her old constituency of Northampton when a hall of residence in the University of Northampton was named the Margaret Bondfield Hall.
-In 2014 a campaign began for a plaque on the shop in Church Street, Hove, where in 1886–87 Bondfield had served her apprenticeship.
+Many years after her death, streets and apartment buildings were named after her in the London boroughs of Tower Hamlets, Barking; and Islington (where a small block of flats was built to replace the house lived in by Dr H. H. Crippen, which was destroyed by a German bomb in 1940).
+She was further commemorated in her old constituency of Northampton when a hall of residence at Nene College was named Margaret Bondfield Hall.

 To mark Bondfield's centenary in 1973, Linda Christmas in The Guardian reviewed the progress of women in parliament since the 1930s.
 By 1973, Christmas reported, only 93 women had sat in parliament; their contributions had overall "not been stunning".
 Their best numerical representation at that point had been in the 1966 general election, when 29 women (out of 630 MPs) had been elected.
 The 1979 election saw this number fall to 19, but also saw Margaret Thatcher become Britain's first woman prime minister.
 (Note: After 1979 the numbers of elected women rose at successive general elections, reaching 120 in 1997 and 208 in 2017.)
 Cox and Hobley draw attention to Thatcher's early life as a shopkeeper's daughter, and contrast her account of those days with Bondfield's experiences half a century earlier.
 Thatcher believed that the concept of service to the customer was absolute; thus, Cox and Hobley assert, she would have had little sympathy for Bondfield's campaigns to better shopworkers' conditions.
 Despite the changes that have taken place in the retail industry since Bondfield's day, Cox and Hobley believe that, were she alive, "she'd still be champing at the bit, trying to coax shop assistants to join a union, and fiercely championing shopworkers' rights to better pay and conditions".